petrobras/ccp/docs/app_guide/straight_through_user_guide.md

 ## Overview

-The Straight-Through Compressor page in the CCP application is designed for performance testing and analysis of straight-through centrifugal compressors according to ASME PTC 10 standards.
+The Straight-Through Compressor page is a streamlit application designed for performance testing and analysis of straight-through centrifugal compressors according to ASME PTC 10 standards.

 ### Key Features
 - **Multi-gas support**: Define up to 6 different gas compositions